Louisiana State Police Commission

-(e) Proof of the timeliness of mailing a request for appeal shall be shown only by a legible official United States postmark or by official receipt or certificate from the United States Postal Service made at the time of mailing which indicates the date thereof.
-In the event that the postmark is absent or illegible, the date that the request is received in the Director's office shall determine whether the appeal was timely filed.
+(e) Proof of the timeliness of mailing a request for appeal or the supplement or amendment of an appeal shall be shown only by a legible official United States postmark or by official receipt or certificate from the United States Postal Service made at the time of mailing which indicates the date thereof.
+In the event that the postmark is absent or illegible, the date that the request is received in the Executive Director's office shall determine whether the appeal was timely filed.

-The Director shall cause the date of filing to be noted of each notice of appeal.
+The Executive Director shall cause the date of filing of each notice of appeal to be noted.
 An appeals docket shall be maintained upon which each appeal shall be docketed in the order filed, be numbered consecutively, and be given an appropriate title.
-Promptly after docketing the authority or person against whose action the appeal is directed shall be notified of the appeal.
+Promptly after docketing, the authority or person against whose action the appeal is directed shall be notified of the appeal.

 13.5 Summary Disposition of Appeal.

-(a) Whether on motion of a party or on its own motion, the Commission may summarily dispose of an appeal on the following grounds or in accordance with the provisions of Rule 13.11(e);
+(a) Whether on motion of a party or on its own motion, the Commission may summarily dispose of all or part of an appeal on the following grounds or in accordance with the provisions of Rule 13.11(e);

 1. That the Commission lacks jurisdiction of the subject matter, or of the person against whom relief is sought.